line-git/line/README.md

 inputs `order` and `precision`), you can use the `--eps-list` option to make `line` stop immediately after printing the epsilon list.

+For some of the provided examples, automated boundaries can be generated through **Expansion By Regions** (EBR) using `exit-sing: 1` in the input card.
+When doing so, if no `starting-point` is provided in the input card, the one specified in the file `work-dir/common/initial_point.txt` is used.
+The other relevant files in the `common/` directory to generate boundaries with EBR are:

+-   `bound_behav.txt`: specify power behaviors of the MIs around the expansion point
+-   `bound_build.txt`: instruction to build leading coefficients of MIs from simpler subtopologies (leading coefficients for the others are automatically obtained when solving the DE)

 Please refer to the provided examples for the format of the input files located in the `work-dir/common/` directory.